Last updated on

 He did 3 things I think most people neglect when they want to make new friends.

-1: Take initiative (repeatedly)
+1: Take initiative (repeatedly) to become friends quickly

 When David and I first met, I wasn’t really that interested in making new friends for many reasons.